 - looks for ways to keep food surpluses high-quality

-This pilot project is a collaboration between Stroom Maatwerk vzw (social economy NGO)and the Institute for Agricultural, Fisheries and Food Research (ILVO).
-Results are expected mid-2025.
+This pilot project was a collaboration between Stroom Maatwerk vzw (social economy NGO)and the Institute for Agricultural, Fisheries and Food Research (ILVO).Ā

 Imgage credit Joel Muniz via Unsplash